+- a.
+All films are sensitive to blue light.
+If a barrier filter were not used, the blue light would overpower the fluorescence and mask it. - b.
+In this application Daylight films are superior to specialty films such as "Tungsten" or similar light compensated films.
+Daylight films generally have red, green and blue layers of equal sensitivity.
+Tungsten films are manufactured to be especially sensitive to blue, and are not suitable for UV photography. - c.
 Use the highest speed film you can find.
-Reduce the effect of graininess by filling the frame, thus reducing the enlargement factor.
-Use a large format camera for the same reason.

-Black and white films are excellent for recording fluorescence due to their high speed and relatively fine grain.
-A barrier filter is still necessary with black and white film.

-APERTURE SETTING controls the size of the opening in the lens iris and thus controls the amount of light reaching the film.
-Because fluorescence is weak you may be tempted to open the aperture as wide as possible to reduce exposure times.
+Reduce the effect of graininess by filling the frame, and thus reducing the enlargement factor.
+Use a large format camera for the same reason. - d.
+Black & White films are excellent for recording fluorescence due to their high speed and relatively fine grain.
+A barrier filter is still necessary with black & white film. - 7.
+Aperture Settings: The camera's aperture setting controls the size of the opening in the lens iris and thus controls the amount of light reaching the film.
+Because fluorescence is so weak, you may be tempted to open the aperture as wide as possible to reduce exposure times.
 But keep in mind that the aperture also controls depth of field or depth of focus.
 Use of a small aperture means sharpest focus over an extended object.
 Focus is especially critical when photographing at close range.
-We recommend using longer exposures and smaller apertures (f/8 to f/22).

-RECIPROCITY FAILURE-If you experiment with the relationship between the amount of light present from a scene, the length of time that the camera shutter is open, and the density of the exposure created on film, you will find that for normal photography a simple relationship exists: exposure=light intensity x time.
+We recommend using longer exposures and smaller apertures (f/8 to f/22). - 8.
+Reciprocity Failure: If you experiment with the relationship between the amount of light present from a scene, the length of time that the camera shutter is open and the density of the exposure created on film, you find that for normal photography, a simple relationship exists: exposure=light intensity x time.
 When exposures are long or light intensities are either very low or very high, this relationship fails to hold together.
 This is known as reciprocity failure.
-The consequences of this in fluorescence photography are seen in color shifts and in a general decrease in film speed.
-Color shifts can be compensated for with color-compensating filters if you feel it is necessary.
+The consequences of this in fluorescence photography are seen in color shifts, and in a general decrease in film speed.
+Color shifts can be compensated for with color-compensating filters if it is felt necessary.
 (Consult photography texts for assistance.)
-You will also find that camera settings no longer scale in a linear fashion (i.e., doubling the aperture size or exposure time does not double the density of the exposure).
-What all of this leads up to is that fluorescence photography is an art.
+It will also be found that camera settings no longer scale in a linear fashion (i.e. doubling the aperture size or exposure time does not double the density of the exposure).
+What all of this leads up to is that fluorescence photography raphy is an art.

+KEEPING RECORDS

-KEEPING RECORDS-Successful fluorescence photography requires practice, experience, and patience.
-As you gain experience your judgment of exposure times will certainly improve.
+Successful fluorescence photography requires practice, experience and patience.
+As you gain experience, your judgment of exposure times will certainly improve.
 The learning curve can be greatly reduced if you record your experiences in a notebook.
-The data worth recording includes the subject being photographed, aperture settings, film used, and exposure times.
-Be sure to include a copy of the resultant photograph.
+The data worth recording will include: the subject being photographed, aperture settings, film used, exposure times and a copy of the resultant photograph.

+STARTING POINT

-STARTING POINT-The following table was developed to provide a starting point for your photographic efforts:
+The following table was developed to provide a starting point for your photographic efforts.